blakegarretson/essentials/main.md

     - [uFocus](https://desairem.com/wordpress/ufocus/) is a lightweight distraction-free editor for the Mac.
 Its Markdown support and clean interface make it a perfect choice for quick prose writing.
 Even though it is simple, there are plenty of customization options to make it work and look just like you want it to.
 It’s a wonderful app if you don’t need live-preview. **(Mac)**
     - [WriteMonkey](http://writemonkey.com/) is a distraction-free text editor with a few handy features that pushed it to the front of the pack back when distraction-free editors were new and all the rage.
 Its development has slowed down (stopped??), but it still works fine even if it feels a bit outdated at this point. **(Windows)**
     - [MarkEdit](https://github.com/MarkEdit-app/MarkEdit) reminds me more of a code editor that supports Markdown than a modern writing app, but it is excellent at being a “Markdown code editor”.
 There is no in-app rendering, but the syntax highlighting is helpful. **(Mac)**
-    - [MarkText](https://github.com/marktext/marktext) is a cross–platform option that I probably would have included as one of my first choices due to its excellent live-preview and intuitive interface, but development seems to have stopped?
+    - [MarkText](https://github.com/marktext/marktext) is a cross–platform option that I probably would have included as one of my first choices due to its excellent live-preview and intuitive interface, but development seems to have stopped, so I question its longevity.
 MarkText looks like a clone of Typora (a paid app), so if you like Typora, you may prefer the free MarkText instead.

 ## Note-Taking